Polynomial Inflation and Dark Matter: Summary and Conclusions

 In the early universe, DM particles can be produced by a number of processes that counts the direct decay of the inflaton, the 2-to-2 scattering of standard model particles via the $s$-channel exchange of inflatons or gravitons, or purely gravitational interactions.
 However, due to the upper bounds on the reheating temperature (to guarantee the flatness of the inflaton potential), the pure gravitational channels are {\it not} robust to produce enough DM, and freeze-in is {\it always} subdominant compared to the direct decay.
 The viable parameter space to reproduce correct DM relics is shown in Fig.~\ref{fig:decay} by inflaton decay with branching ratio: $10^{-21} \lesssim \text{Br} \lesssim 10^{-4}$, where DM mass spans a large range, from the keV scale up to $\mathcal{O}(10^{11})$~GeV.

 Finally, we note that this model can be further extended to dynamically generate the baryon asymmetry of the universe.
-One can consider the inflaton to be a complex field, in which case the cubic term in the potential breaks CP symmetry, so such a model can naturally include the Affleck-Dine mechanism for baryogenesis.
+One can consider the inflaton to be a complex field, so that such a model can naturally include the Affleck-Dine mechanism for baryogenesis.
 However, this is beyond the scope of the present study and we leave it for future work.